Student-centric advice and objective recommendations

 Graduated repayment plan

-- Eligible loans: Direct Federal Stafford, Direct PLUS loans, all Consolidation loans
+- Eligible loans: Direct Federal Stafford, Direct PLUS loans, all Direct Consolidation loans

 - Terms: All borrowers are eligible for Graduated Repayment and payments are lower, but increase about every two years.
 Borrowers can pay these loans off in 10 years.

 - Who is graduated repayment best for?
-Students who want lower payments in the short-term, but are willing to pay more later on (which can be a good move assuming their earnings are higher)
+Students who want lower payments in the short-term, but are willing to pay more later on.
+This is a good option for those who anticipate their income to increase over time.

 Extended repayment plan

-- Eligible loans: Direct Federal Stafford, Direct PLUS loans, all Consolidation loans
+- Eligible loans: Direct Federal Stafford, Direct PLUS loans, all Direct Consolidation loans

-- Terms: Borrowers must have a certain amount of loan debt to qualify and will pay off their loans over an extended period of time (between 25 to 30 years)
+- Terms: Borrowers must have over $30,000 of Direct Loan debt to qualify and will pay off their loans over an extended period of time (between 25 to 30 years)

 - Who is extended repayment best for?
 Extended Repayment makes the most sense if you owe a lot in student loans and want to lower your monthly payment.
 The downside is that you may wind up paying more interest as the loan is over a longer period of time.

-- Eligible loans: Direct Federal Stafford, Direct PLUS loans, all Consolidation loans
+- Eligible loans: Direct Federal Stafford, Direct PLUS loans, all Direct Consolidation loans

 - Who is Revised Pay As You Earn best for?
-This repayment plan is a good fit for people who want to peg their loan amount to their income (this can be helpful for budgeting).
+This repayment plan is a good fit for people who want to attach their loan amount to their income (this can be helpful for budgeting) and family size.
 As with other extended repayment, the downside is that students may wind up paying more in interest.

 - Eligible loans: Direct Federal Stafford, Direct PLUS loans, and Direct Consolidation Loans

 - Who is Pay As You Earn best for?
-This can be a good fit for people high debt who want to peg their student loans to income.
-Remember, some PAYE borrowers may wind up paying more back because of the loan extension.
+This can be a good fit for people with high debt who want to attach their student loans to income.

 - Eligible loans: Direct Federal Stafford, Direct PLUS loans, all Consolidation loan